platipodium/mossco-code/doc/reference_manual/src/recipes/r08_mossco_on_ocean.markdown

 # Recipe #08: MOSSCO on ocean

+> Ocean has been retired in June 2019.
+Instructions below are for historic reference
+> information only

-Ocean is the local cluster at HZG.
+Ocean was the local cluster at HZG.
 It offers recent Intel and PGI compilers and parallelism via openmpi/ib (Infiniband).
 ESMF is preinstalled with some of these compilers in subdirectories of

     /home/lemmen/opt